 Details How We Meet these Principles Evidence Improvements/Updates RAG attendance by members of Cumbria Constabulary and the Office of the Police, Fire and Crime Commissioner.
 The panel scrutinises various subject areas which centre around how the constabulary deals with cases of violence against women and girls.
 All feedback from the meeting is submitted to the Central Repository for Scrutiny within the Constabulary so to guide Officers on good or bad working practices and to improve on the service provided.
 The panel works to ensure the voice of the victim is heard and provides challenge where it appears not to have been considered.
 The meetings are held quarterly at headquarters and feature a Subject Matter Expert presentation at each meeting to assist in creating better awareness around the subject for the panel.
-The key issues identified through the Scrutiny Panel are feedback to the Commissioner through his internal Executive Board for Policing on a quarterly basis.
-This enables the Commissioner to hold the Chief Officers to account for any recommendations / areas for improvement identified by the Scrutiny Panel.
+The key issues identified through the Scrutiny Panel are feedback to the Commissioner to hold the Chief Officers to account for any recommendations / areas for improvement identified by the Scrutiny Panel.
 6 Safer Cumbria's Quality Assessment Framework (QAF) has been developed to ensure victims and witnesses of crime get the services, support and help they need from the Criminal Justice System (CJS).
 This also provides evidence of the compliance of the code for those agencies who have a statutory responsibility.